zalando/nakadi/README.md

 #### View an Event Type

-Each event type registered with Nakadi has a URI based on its `name` -
+Each event type registered with Nakadi has a URI based on its `name`:

 ```sh
 curl -v http://localhost:8080/event-types/order.ORDER_RECEIVED